purlak/react-final-project/react-client/NOTES.md

   - The code should be written in ES6 as much as possible X It uses Create-React-App
   - Your app should have one HTML page to render your react-redux application
-  - There should be 2 container components
+  - There should be 2 container (manage State) components
-  - There should be 5 stateless components
+  - There should be 5 stateless (Presentational) components
   - There should be 3 routes
   - The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)
   - Use Redux middleware to respond to and modify state change